usc-isi-i2/wikidata-fuzzy-search/README.md

 ## Get the Data Label Augmenter repository
 You need to clone the Data Label Augmenter repository to a side folder of this project.
 The repository is private, so you need to get permission to do that - without it you cannot run the backend.

+So, if you are in the root directory of this repository (the directory containing this file), do
 ```
 cd ..
 git clone git@github.com:usc-isi-i2/data-label-augmentation.git
 ```

-You now need to install that project's requirements into the virtual environment
+You now need to install that project's requirements into the virtual environment (the same virtual environment you have created before)

 ```
 cd data-label-augmentation/src/label-augmenter